puneetsharma0910/IntelliMock/README.md

 # IntelliMock – AI-Powered Technical Interview Preparation Platform

-IntelliMock is a professional-grade platform designed to help you prepare for entry-level software engineering interviews at top tech companies.
-It leverages AI to generate technical interview questions, detailed answers, and concept explanations, simulating real interview scenarios with analytics and session management.
+IntelliMock is a modern, full-stack web application designed to help software engineers prepare for technical interviews.
+It leverages advanced AI to generate tailored interview questions, detailed answers, and concept explanations, all within a beautiful, responsive UI.

 ---